-Because we believe teaching every child to read is so important, we have a Reading Leader who drives the reading programme in our school.
-This person is highly skilled at teaching phonics and reading, and they monitor and support our reading team, so everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.
+Because we believe teaching every child to read is so important, we have two Reading Leaders who drive the reading programme in our school.
+These staff members are highly skilled at teaching phonics and reading, and they monitor and support our reading team, so everyone teaches with fidelity to the

+Little Wandle Letters and Sounds Revised programme.